Skip to main content

 • Example: If your Scorer returns bool values, you would use LocalMetricConfig[bool](…), and your Aggregator must accept a list[bool] and return a bool.

-Scorer and Aggregator functions can be simple lambdas when your logic is straightforward.
-Local Metrics let you tailor evaluation to your exact needs by defining custom scoring logic in code.
+Scorer and aggregator functions can be simple lambdas when your logic is straightforward.
+Local metrics let you tailor evaluation to your exact needs by defining custom scoring logic in code.
 Whether you want to measure response brevity, detect specific keywords, or implement a complex scoring algorithm, Local Metrics integrate seamlessly with Galileo’s experimentation framework.
 Once you’ve defined your Scorer and Aggregator functions and wrapped them in a LocalMetricConfig, running the experiment is as simple as calling run_experiment.
 The results appear alongside Galileo’s built-in metrics, so you can compare, visualize, and analyze everything in one place.
-With Local Metrics, you have full control over how you measure LLM behavior—unlocking deeper insights and more targeted evaluations for your AI applications.
+With local metrics, you have full control over how you measure LLM behavior—unlocking deeper insights and more targeted evaluations for your AI applications.

 Create a local metric